himotoyoshi/carray/guides/users/05_masks.md

 masked *element* is a bookkeeping fact about a cell, while `UNDEF` is the object handed to you when you look at one.

+The other side of that is that **what sits in a masked cell is not defined**.
+CArray promises which cells are missing, not what is stored in them, and a calculation may write anything there — that freedom is what lets it run over every cell without stopping to test the mask.

-In practice this rarely comes up, because working with whole arrays keeps you on the array's side of the line. `UNDEF` appears when you read a single cell, when you mask one, and when a reduction has nothing to answer with.
+In practice none of this comes up often, because working with whole arrays keeps you on the array's side of the line. `UNDEF` appears when you read a single cell, when you mask one, and when a reduction has nothing to answer with.

 ## Masking elements